Bruschi die casting BLOG. Stay on top of the Industry

 Then the component has to be prepared for the real surface treatment and linked to the type of treatment the designer will choose the best solution for it: degassing, sand blasting and deburring can be part of this process.

 Also in this phase, such as during handling phase, design characteristics of components have to be considered.
 Packaging and delivering are fundamental because they are the first elements that clients see.
 Package volume and time are principal aspects that need to be optimized for cost reduction.
 The first one need to be reduced without touching the external integrity of the product; while the second one decreases when the packaging allows a quicker insertion and extraction.

 Controlling the process

 This step crosses every aspect of the entire die casting process and it regards its steadiness.

 It is really important to be focused on this phase to avoid non-compliances.
 Controlling can be operated in two different ways: firstly recording parameters and handling them during the process, secondly is necessary to operate sorting actions to prevent delivering of non-compliances components that are caused by uncontrolled parameters.

+For other content related to cost reduction in zinc die casting process read Cost reduction in zinc die casting.
 To be updated on trends and innovations in the Zinc Die Casting industry, you are welcome to subscribe to our blog.

 Our technical staff is available to support your designers' inventiveness and to develop innovative and creative solutions together, in case you need any further information, please get in touch.